-I've been on the Isaiah 17 is about modern Syria's political turmoil bandwagon since before it was a Bandwagon, as far back as at least 2004.
+I've been on the Isaiah 17 is about modern Syria's political turmoil bandwagon since before it was a Bandwagon, as far back as at least 2004 saying it on IMDB message boards.
 I was with it before it was popular.

 But I've read an article that makes important points arguing that it is already fulfilled.
 The people behind this article might be Preterist in general which I would disagree with, I'm not very familiar with the site.

 What's important is how the "it can't be already fulfilled" arguments are strongly linked to a Translation error that has it's origin in the Septuagint.
 Because I've argued that the Septuagint is a problem before.